 It’s advisable to treat each segment as an individual asset and establish specific sets of criteria, by which performance can be measured.
 Utilizing Google Analytics or any other alternative solution of the same standing is an absolute necessity for collecting the required data points.
 It is something we always recommend over going on a hunch.
 A plain example for such an analysis would be to measure the drop-off in follow-through traffic on your homepage before and after the relocation of a seemingly disruptive ad, based on which the impact on revenue can be calculated as well.

 We’ve talked plenty about profits, but something else worth mentioning is costs.
 A deficiency in organic traffic can be a real pain.
 Especially in situations where publishers are stuck in a loop of burning cash for SEO or paid promotion.
 It’s little known that while publishers may not receive a direct penalty.
 It’s possible for them to have a roof applied in terms of rankings, as a result of poor ad placement.
 Unfortunately, it’s almost impossible to measure or predict the exact implications of this on your user acquisition costs.
 It’s mostly because of Google’s secretive policy on the matter.
 Nevertheless, it’s one more reason to consider optimizing your layout for quality.

 If you’d like to learn more about layout optimization – Don’t hesitate to get in touch with us.
-Find out more of how our program can help you achieve exceptional results!
+Find out more about how our program can help you achieve exceptional results!